FrancescAlted/filter-pipeline/report/report.md

 Effect of memcpy() when using a filter that supports multithreading
 -------------------------------------------------------------------

-The 1 additional memcpy() call per each chunk has also quite bad effects in the way that a multithreaded filter scales with the number of threads.
+The 1 additional memcpy() call per chunk continues to affect with the number of threads.
 Here it is an example:

 ```
 francesc@francesc:~/filter-pipeline$ BLOSC_NTHREADS=1 python pytables-bench.py -r
-Time to read pytables-bench.h5:   0.535s (2.79 GB/s)
+Time to read pytables-bench.h5:   0.497s (3.00 GB/s)
 francesc@francesc:~/filter-pipeline$ BLOSC_NTHREADS=2 python pytables-bench.py -r
 Time to read pytables-bench.h5:   0.417s (3.57 GB/s)
 francesc@francesc:~/filter-pipeline$ BLOSC_NTHREADS=3 python pytables-bench.py -r